ElSolem/gbz/BUILD.md

    ```bash
    scons platform=linuxbsd target=editor dev_build=yes
    ```
-4. Submit a pull request or open an issue detailing hardware behavior.
+4. **Please note pull request will not be accepted at this time: Submit a pull request or open an issue detailing hardware behavior.

 ---